Bugrakaraahmetoglu/brain-cards-Privacy-Policy/README.md

-# brain-cards-Privacy-Policy

-Privacy Policy for Brain Cards

-Effective Date: September 29, 2025

-Company Name: BKStudio
-Contact Information: bugrakaraahmetoglubusiness@gmail.com

-Information We Collect

-Brain Cards does not collect any personal or non-personal information from users.

-Specifically:

-No email address is required

-No account or login system is used

-No passwords are created or stored

-No IP address tracking is performed

-No analytics or tracking technologies are used

-Users can access and play the app immediately without providing any information.

-How the App Works

-The App functions entirely offline.
-All gameplay occurs locally on the user’s device and does not involve communication with external servers.

-Data Usage

-Since no data is collected, Brain Cards does not:

-Process user data

-Store user data

-Share data with third parties

-Use data for advertising or analytics purposes

-Data Sharing

-BKStudio does not sell, rent, or share any user data with third parties, as no data is collected in the first place.

-Data Security

-Because Brain Cards does not collect or store data, there is no risk of unauthorized access to personal information through the App.

-User Rights

-As no personal data is collected, there is no personal information to access, modify, or delete.
-If you have questions or concerns, you may contact us using the email address below.

-Changes to This Privacy Policy

-This Privacy Policy may be updated occasionally.
-Any changes will be published on this page with an updated effective date.

-Contact Us

-If you have any questions about this Privacy Policy, please contact us at:

-Email: bugrakaraahmetoglubusiness@gmail.com

-Child Safety Policy for Brain Cards

-Effective Date: September 29, 2025

-Company Name: BKStudio
-Contact Information: bugrakaraahmetoglubusiness@gmail.com

-Commitment to Child Safety

-BKStudio is committed to providing a safe and appropriate experience for all users, including children.
-Brain Cards is designed to be a simple, offline game that does not expose users to online risks.

-Scope of This Policy
+# Brain Cards – Privacy & Child Safety Policy

+## Privacy Policy

+**Effective Date:** September 29, 2025

+**Company Name:** BKStudio
+**Contact Information:** bugrakaraahmetoglubusiness@gmail.com

+---

+### Overview

+Brain Cards is an offline brain-training game designed with user privacy as a top priority.
+The app can be used immediately without registration or internet access.

+---

+### Information We Collect

+Brain Cards **does not collect any personal or non-personal data**.

+Specifically, the app:
+- Does not require account creation
+- Does not request email addresses or passwords
+- Does not collect IP addresses
+- Does not track user behavior
+- Does not use analytics, ads, or third-party SDKs

+---

+### How the App Works

+- The app runs entirely offline
+- No data is sent to external servers
+- Gameplay occurs locally on the user’s device

+---

+### Data Usage and Sharing

+Since no data is collected:
+- No data is processed
+- No data is stored
+- No data is shared with third parties
+- No advertising or tracking is performed

+---

+### Data Security

+Because Brain Cards does not collect or store any user data, there is no risk of data leakage or unauthorized access through the app.

+---

+### User Rights

+As no personal information is collected, there is no data to access, modify, or delete.
+If you have any questions, you may contact us via email.

+---

+### Policy Updates

+This Privacy Policy may be updated periodically.
+Any changes will be reflected here with an updated effective date.

+---

+### Contact

+For privacy-related questions:

+📧 **bugrakaraahmetoglubusiness@gmail.com**

+---

+## Child Safety Policy

+**Effective Date:** September 29, 2025

+**Company Name:** BKStudio
+**Contact Information:** bugrakaraahmetoglubusiness@gmail.com

+---

+### Commitment to Child Safety

+BKStudio is committed to providing a safe and secure environment for all users, including children.
+Brain Cards is designed as a simple, offline game with no online interaction.

+---

+### Scope

 This policy applies to all users of the Brain Cards application, including users under the age of 18.

+---

-Content Safety
+### Content and Interaction Safety

 Brain Cards:

-Does not include user-generated content
+- Contains no user-generated content

-Does not include chat, messaging, or social interaction
+- Does not include chat, messaging, or social features

-Does not display advertisements
+- Does not show advertisements

-Does not link to external websites
+- Does not link to external websites

-As a result, children are not exposed to harmful or inappropriate content within the App.
+This ensures children are not exposed to harmful or inappropriate content.

+---

-Data Collection from Children
+### Data Collection from Children

-Brain Cards does not collect any personal information from children, including those under the age of 13.
+Brain Cards does **not collect personal information from children**, including those under the age of 13.

-The App fully complies with:
+The app complies with:

-Children’s Online Privacy Protection Act (COPPA)
+- Children’s Online Privacy Protection Act (COPPA)

-General Data Protection Regulation (GDPR)
+- General Data Protection Regulation (GDPR)

+---

-Reporting Concerns
+### Reporting Concerns

-If a parent or guardian has any concerns regarding child safety or app usage, they may contact us directly at:
+Parents or guardians may contact us directly for any concerns regarding child safety:

-Email: bugrakaraahmetoglubusiness@gmail.com

-Compliance and Review
+📧 **bugrakaraahmetoglubusiness@gmail.com**

+---

+### Review and Compliance

-BKStudio follows recognized child safety and digital protection principles and reviews this policy periodically to ensure continued compliance with applicable laws and standards.
+This policy is reviewed periodically to ensure continued compliance with applicable child safety and data protection regulations.

-Contact Us

-For questions related to child safety, please contact:

-Email: bugrakaraahmetoglubusiness@gmail.com
+---

+© BKStudio